The AI-Ready Non-Profit Back Office · Part 02

 Chapter 03 of 05

-At its core, data sovereignty means your organization controls where your data resides, who can access it, under what legal framework it is protected, and under what conditions you can leave any given vendor without losing what you need.
+At its core, data sovereignty means your organisation controls where your data resides, who can access it, under what legal framework it is protected, and under what conditions you can leave any given vendor without losing what you need.
 It means the answers to these questions are documented, understood by leadership, and actually enforceable — not just stated in a vendor's terms of service.

 For Canadian non-profits, this has specific regulatory dimensions.
 PIPEDA establishes baseline privacy requirements for how personal information is handled in the course of commercial activities.
 Many provinces have their own privacy legislation with stricter requirements.
 Health data, children's data, and certain social service data carry additional frameworks.
-The question of whether your donor data, service user records, or volunteer information can legally be processed by a U.S.-based AI model operating under U.S. law is not a question most organizations have formally answered.
+The question of whether your donor data, service user records, or volunteer information can legally be processed by a U.S.-based AI model operating under U.S. law is not a question most organisations have formally answered.

 How We Build for Sovereignty at PF TECH